Theme - Warriors of the Old Faith

 WotOF is a dual-faction theme, designed to use the light and heavy cavalry of both the Khadoran and Menite force, united under a single banner.
 You will also get various support elements from both sides (the Choir of Menoth and the Initiates of the Order of the Wall among them), as well as all the cavalry-battle engines.
 This is an elite force with a relatively small model count, which nevertheless looks impressive on the table.
 If you ever dreamed about massed cavalries, spiked pommels and mighty lances flashing in the sunlight, before thundering down onto the enemy's ranks, this theme got you covered.

-- The price of cavalry models is moderately high, making this an expensive force to collect.
+The price of cavalry models is moderately high, making this an expensive force to collect.
 On the other hand, their points cost is also high so at least you don't need to buy a swarm of them to fill a 75 point list.
-Also, several models are direct-only, making their acquisition even more difficult.

-- Charge denial, as well as fast jamming infantries can cause a lot of headache for your units.
+Cavalry really need to strike first and get the most of Linebreaker & Impact Attacks to justify their points cost.
+Charge denial and/or fast jamming infantry that stop you getting the alpha can cause a lot of headache for your units.
 Also, your ranged presence is not something to write home about.

 Good Early Purchases

 The Initiates, as well as the Choir, are almost mandatory choices.
 The Vassal of Menoth Empowers warjacks, freeing up your warcaster's resources to do other things; since you get two for a single Requisition point, it's usually a good choice.
 Wracks are much the same and can fill in the last point or two of a list.
 The Hermit of Hengehold is a good utility solo, and can be taken for a Requisition point as well.
 The War Dog, being the only caster attachment available in the theme, isn't a bad choice to take, although not necessary in every list.